hitoshitakeuchi/hitoshitakeuchi.github.io/content/blog/ConversationPiece.md

 Dates: July 23, 2013 - July 26

-Location : Tokyo University of the Arts
+Location: Tokyo University of the Arts